striblab/strib-100/README.md

     * This will create an SQL file in `data/build` that can be run.
 This should update when needed and insert otherwise.
     * Note: the logic is not present to find the appropriate officer ID when adding a new officer and salary, so, the first import may cause errors, but these should be fixed the next time you run it
 * Get legacy images.
 This should already be done.
-    * Download the images: `node data/lib/non-profit-dl-existing-logs.js`
+    * Download the images: `node data/lib/non-profit-dl-existing-logos.js`
     * `for file in data/build/logos/*.gif; do convert $file "assets/logos/`basename $file .gif`.png"; done;`
         * Note that some of the files are corrupt or bad.
+        * **WARNING** This will overwrite the existing files.
+Not sure `convert` has a way to not overwrite.
+* To bring in the new data from the database run: `gulp data`

 Environment variables needed: